wwoods/git-results/README.md

 Changelog
 ---------

+* 2015-4-13 - git-results now respects multiple results folders in a single directory, and each can have their own git-results-run and git-results-build.
+  These files are also no longer .gitignored.

+  Supervisor now deletes experiments whose folder no longer exists; its output can be appended to a log file, and the log file won't get too big.
 * 2015-4-8 - If a new results directory will be created / added to .gitignore, then the user is prompted to enter a string starting with y.
 * 2015-4-8 - Moving experiments works better now and updates index.
 Build